Ron Rivera: Personal life

 Rivera is Catholic and has three brothers: Steven, Mickey, and John.
 He is married to Stephanie, whom he met while at Cal in August 1983.
-They got married in 1984.
+They married in 1984.
 Stephanie, a Filipino American, was a point guard for the Golden Bears women's basketball team in the early 1980s and later served as a coach for the sport, most notably as an assistant for the Washington Mystics of the WNBA in 2000.
 The couple have two children: Christopher and Courtney.
 Courtney played for the UCLA Bruins softball team in the early 2010s and has worked as a social media producer under Rivera in Carolina and Washington.
 Rivera's nephew, Vincent, was hired as a defensive quality control coach under him in Washington in 2020.

 Rivera's idol while growing up was Puerto Rican baseball player Roberto Clemente, who died in a plane crash while en route to deliver aid to victims of the 1972 Nicaragua earthquake.
 Rivera was inducted into the California Athletics Hall of Fame in 1994.
 On January 5, 2015, his home in Charlotte, North Carolina caught fire and was partially damaged, but Rivera and his family escaped without injury.
 Rivera held a charity yard sale there after his hiring as Washington head coach in 2020, with various Panthers apparel and merchandise up for sale that raised more than USD30,000 for the humane society of Charlotte.

 In August 2020, Rivera was diagnosed with squamous cell carcinoma in a lymph node of his neck.
 Rivera has a family history with cancer; his father Eugenio was diagnosed with it while his brother Mickey died from pancreatic cancer in 2015 and his mother Dolores died from lung cancer seven years later.
 However, Rivera's diagnosis was discovered in its early stage.
 He underwent a seven-week treatment regimen that included 35 proton therapy appointments and three cycles of chemotherapy.
 Although Rivera missed only a total of three practices, he lost over 30 lb and had to receive intravenous therapy during halftime of some games to relieve fatigue.
 A campaign known as "Rivera Strong" was organized by the team to support Rivera.
 He was considered cancer free by late January 2021.
 In April 2021, Rivera donated $100,000 to Rich Eisen's Run Rich Run charity event for St. Jude Children's Research Hospital.
 He was later awarded the 2022 George Halas Award by the Pro Football Writers of America for the adversity he dealt with.

 In April 2022, Rivera joined the Washington Speakers Bureau as a speaker.
 In 2024, Rivera worked as an analyst for NFL Live on ESPN and select games for Westwood One.

 Rivera was a founding board member of the Hispanic Football Hall of Fame in 2025, alongside Anthony Muñoz.